"Pilgrimage to sacred places is a chance to awaken the Great Person within." ~ Dao

 Avebury, the largest stone circle in the world, and its mile-long ceremonial stone avenue;

-Silbury Hill, the belly of the Earth Mother, a true repository of earth energy;
+Silbury Hill, the pregnant belly of the Earth Mother;

 West Kennett long barrow, a ritual chamber where the elongated skulls of giant shamen were once interred, and where we shall perform a guided meditation;

-Adams Grave mound and Devil's Den dolmen, two of the oldest repositories of earth energy;
+Devil's Den dolmen, one of the oldest earth energy sites in southern Britain;

 Faery Mounds, a group of potent portals encircled by trees, once the domain of Druids;

-Dragon Hill of Uffington, a repository of earth energy, with its enigmatic white horse figure;
+Dragon Hill of Uffington, a repository of earth energy, and its enigmatic chalk white horse;

 Weylands Smithy, a Neolithic ritual chamber and mound;